About PRAMS (Pregnancy Risk Assessment Monitoring System)

 2017 – 2019 PRAMS Surveys

-For 2017 – 2019, the EA Martin Program at SDSU has partnered with the South Dakota Department of Health (SDDOH) to conduct PRAMS surveys under the direction of the US Centers for Disease Control and Prevention (CDC).
-This new partnership allows the data we collect to be used in nearly nationwide data analysis, with use of data collected from other states and territories the CDC partners with for the PRAMS survey.
+For 2017 – 2019, the South Dakota Department of Health (SDDOH) has partnered with the EA Martin Program at SDSU under the direction of the US Centers for Disease Control and Prevention (CDC).
+Participating in the CDC research allows the data we collect to be used in nationwide data analysis, with use of data collected from other states and territories the CDC partners with for the PRAMS survey.

 Many of our current survey methods are the same or very similar as year’s past considering our procedures for the 2014 and 2016 PRAMS-like surveys were developed based upon the CDC’s PRAMS procedures.
 Our survey booklet cover design has once again changed and some of the questions have changed when compared to those used in the 2014 and 2016 PRAMS-like survey booklets.
 Women who give birth in South Dakota are still randomly chosen to participate in the survey.

-The data report for 2018 is nearly finalized and data collection for 2019 is underway!
 If you have received a letter and/or booklet in the mail, and/or if you have been contacted by a member of our research team over the phone, please know we would very much appreciate your participation in this study.
+You may be selected to participate more than once if you have pregnancies in different years.
+Each pregnancy experience is unique and we encourage your participation each time you’re chosen.
 If you do participate, your answers will be used to help mothers and babies in the future.
 All your answers will be kept strictly confidential.

 2016 PRAMS-like Survey

 The 2016 SD PRAMS-like survey data collection closed mid-July 2017!
 After finalizing our data analysis, we now hope to build on the results found through the 2014 SD PRAMS-like survey with the findings from the 2016 survey.
 A finalized copy of the 2016 SD PRAMS-like report is available on the SDDOH website under the Health Data & Statistics area.